Jonoh89/jonoh89.github.io/_posts/2014-10-01-grunt-to-gulp.markdown

 {% endhighlight %}

-I hope this has helped someone!
-Check out the finished code on githib: https://github.com/Jonoh89/GruntToGulp
+I hope this has helped you!
+Check out the finished code on github: https://github.com/Jonoh89/GruntToGulp